 Climate Adaptation in Cities: Water-sensitive Urban Planning

 Brazilian cities and municipalities need inclusive, science-based urban adaptation models to address water stress and excess.
 Through nature-based (NbS) and ecosystem-based adaptation (EbA) approaches, it targets the adaptive capacities and resilience of vulnerable communities, catalysing systemic changes in urban water management and fostering climate-safe urban development.
-It is guided by the Brazilian NDC and supports several Brazilian government initiatives for sustainable and climate-resilient cities.
+It is guided by the Brazilian Nationally Determine Contribution (NDC) and supports several Brazilian government initiatives for sustainable and climate-resilient cities.
 The project has a three-pronged approach.
 Firstly, it implements evidence-driven urban pilots.
 Secondly, it engages local governments and communities to develop participatory climate adaptation plans relevant for cities.
-Thirdly, it delivers capacity-building and peer-to-peer learning to local governments to enhance regulatory frameworks and mainstream resilient urban development
+Thirdly, it delivers support to local governments to enhance regulatory frameworks and mainstream resilient urban development.

 Project data